-The logger will now track new min/max values for each channel that was reset.
+The logger will now track new min/max values.
 A min/max reset mark will be recorded in the logged data.
 As soon as the next reading is taken, both minimum and maximum values will be shown again.

 You will be able to see on the PDF and in the summary in LogTag® Analyzer when the min/max values were cleared, but you will not be able to review previous min/max values on screen once they have been cleared.